 Liz and her husband Adam are the proud parents of two Eisner Camp alumni, Becky and Sam.
 They each spent eight summers at camp; Becky also worked as a general counselor and Sam was on staff at URJ Kutz Camp.
 Through these transformative summers, Liz realized how much our camps have to offer and—especially since she never had the opportunity to go to a URJ camp—she wanted to get involved and help contribute to the magic we provide for so many campers and staff.

 She first got involved as an Ambassador for her congregation, Temple Shaaray Tefila in Bedford, NY, helping to increase camp awareness among temple families.
-She was thrilled to join the Eisner/Crane Lake board in 2007 and has since chaired the Marketing and Communications Committee and was Board Secretary on the Executive Committee.
-Serving as the camp chair is by far the most fulfilling role she has had.
+She was thrilled to join the Eisner/Crane Lake board in 2007 and has since chaired the Marketing and Communications Committee, was Board Secretary on the Executive Committee, and was honored to serve as Board Chair from 2018-2022.

 Karen is a proud Eisner Crane Lake Board member, Eisner Camp alumna and parent of two Eisner alumni.

 After a successful career in the private sector, Karen transitioned to a career in not-for-profit management.
 After serving as chief executive officer of two different organizations, Karen currently serves as a strategic advisor to philanthropists and institutions providing consulting on strategy, fundraising, board development and other growth-related opportunities.
 Since 2019, Karen has also served as an independent director of ACRA Re, a strategic, on-demand capital vehicle that allows investors to participate alongside life and retirement reinsurance firm Athene Holding Ltd. in private deals.